gadget-framework/gadget2/docs/userguide.md

 generated from the Gadget model, and there are currently 11 valid printer types defined in Gadget.
 These are:

-StockStdPrinterStockFullPrinterStockPrinterPredatorPrinterPredatorOverPrinterPreyOverPrinterStockPreyFullPrinterStockPreyPrinterPredatorPreyPrinterLikelihoodPrinterLikelihoodSummaryPrinter
+\bigskip
+StockStdPrinter StockFullPrinter StockPrinter PredatorPrinter PredatorOverPrinter PreyOverPrinter StockPreyFullPrinter StockPreyPrinter PredatorPreyPrinter LikelihoodPrinter LikelihoodSummaryPrinter

+\newpage
 StockStdPrinter {#sec:stockstdprinter}
 ---------------

-The printer type to output the standard details of a stock is called ”StockStdPrinter”.
+The printer type to output the standard details of a stock is called "StockStdPrinter".
 This printer type is defined by specifying the stock and timesteps of interest.
 The file format for this component is given
 below: